gabrielschuck/GS-YEM-Access/README.md

 <li>Yamaha Expansion Manager from version 2.8.1 or higher;</li>
 <li>Screen resolution 1920 X 1080 (Full HD) and text scale to 100%</li>
 <li>Latest version of
-<a href="https://www.autoitscript.com/site/autoit/downloads/">autoit </a> installed if you want to run from source code</li>
+<a href="https://www.autoitscript.com/site/autoit/downloads/">autoit </a> installed if you want to run from source code.
+You can also run an already-compiled version of the script (pre-releases).
+Visit the Releases section.  </li>
 </ul>

 ## How to use?

-Simply run the file "gs_yem_access.au3".
+Simply run the file "gs_yem_access.au3" from source code.
 When the Yamaha Expansion Manager window is in focus, you will hear a sound and a welcome message from your active screen reader.
-If you are not using a screen reader, the sapi voice configured by default will be used.
+If you are not using a screen reader, the sapi voice configured by default will be used To speak additional messages.

-## What can I do with this script?
+## What can you do with the script so far?

 <ul>
 <li>create and import packs</li>